ebarylko/metaqasm/README.md

 │   ├── Syntax.hs - Describes the possible terms in the language
 │   └── Typecheck.hs - Controls how the type of a term in the language is determined └── test
-    ├── Generators.hs - Contains all the generators used in the tests (Spec.hs)
-    └── Spec.hs - Tests that the lexer, parser, and typechecker working in tandem can correctly evaluate metaQASM code
+    ├── Generators.hs - Has the generators for various types of MetaQASM programs ├── GrammarSpec.hs - Tests that MetaQASM programs can be parsed correctly ├── Spec.hs - Declares where the tests can be found └── TypecheckSpec.hs - Tests that MetaQASM programs evaluate to a certain type
 ```

 # Running the tests locally